USDA Supports Disaster Recovery with Temporary Expansion of Puerto Rico Nutrition Assistance

 Through the grant, Puerto Rico has the flexibility to create a plan to provide temporary benefits for victims of the hurricanes in a way that best suits their population and the ongoing needs on the island.
 In developing this plan, the Commonwealth considered existing program structure and available resources to ensure benefits are provided to those in need while maintaining customer service and program integrity.
 Throughout this process, USDA’s Food and Nutrition Service (FNS) is responsible for providing technical expertise and guidance to ensure compliance with the law.

 The Puerto Rico Disaster Relief Grant announcement is the latest of USDA actions to help residents affected by disaster.
-Other USDA FNS food assistance for disaster relief that has occurred in Puerto Rico include: the School Meal Flexibilities program, the Disaster Household Distribution program, and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+Other USDA FNS food assistance for disaster relief that has occurred in Puerto Rico include: the School Meal Flexibilities program, the Disaster Household Distribution program, and the Special Supplemental Nutrition Program for Special Supplemental Nutrition Program for Women, Infants, and Children.

 USDA’s Food and Nutrition Service (FNS) administers 15 nutrition assistance programs, including the National School Lunch and School Breakfast programs, the Child and Adult Care Food Program, the Summer Food Service Program, the Special Supplemental Nutrition Program for Women, Infants and Children, and the Supplemental Nutrition Assistance Program, which together comprise America’s nutrition safety net.
 For more information on FNS assistance during times of disaster, visit www.fns.usda.gov/disaster.